 The Pettit National Ice Center, a U.S. Olympic Training Site opened December 31, 1992.
 Since that time, the Center has provided a world class venue for U.S. speed skaters to prepare to compete at the highest levels internationally.
-Speed skating has traditionally been one of the winningest sport in U.S. Winter Olympic history and the Pettit Center is proud to have helped so many athletes achieve success.
+Speed skating has traditionally been one of the winningest sport in U.S. Winter Olympic history, and the Pettit Center is proud to have hosted so many athletes on their path to success.

-The very same land that the Pettit now occupies was the site of the outdoor Wisconsin Olympic Ice Rink.
-From 1967 until 1991, this outdoor spectacle was home ground for many skaters who strived to make a name for themselves in the world of speed skating.
-The 1970’s and 1980’s were highlighted by the achievements of Eric Heiden, Beth Heiden, Peter Mueller and Leah Poulos were some of the skaters who trained at the Olympic Ice Rink.
-The most decorated was Madison's Eric Heiden, who dominated the 1980 Winter Olympics, winning gold in all five speed skating races, 500m, 1000m, 1500m, 5000m, and 10,000m in Lake Placid.
+The same general location that the Pettit now occupies was the site of the outdoor Wisconsin Olympic Ice Rink.
+From 1967 until 1991, this outdoor spectacle was home ground for many skaters who strived for success in the world of speed skating.
+The 1970’s and 1980’s were highlighted by the achievements of Eric Heiden, Beth Heiden, Peter Mueller and Leah Poulos in both Olympic Games and World Championships.
+The most decorated was Madison’s Eric Heiden, who dominated the 1980 Winter Olympics, winning gold in all five speed skating races, 500m, 1000m, 1500m, 5000m, and 10,000m in Lake Placid.

 With Bonnie Blair and Dan Jansen closing out their competitive careers, the door was open for a new crop of U.S. Speedskaters.
-Next in line was West Allis, Wisconsin's Chris Witty.
-Witty, who skated with her brother Mike for years at the Wisconsin Olympic Ice Rink, could be seen at the Pettit training in advance of the 1998 Winter Olympics.
-At the 1998 Games in Nagano, Japan, Witty made a huge splash by winning a silver and bronze medal.
-This wouldn't be the last time the world would hear from Ms. Witty.
+Next in line was West Allis, Wisconsin’s Chris Witty.
+Witty, who skated with her brother Mike for years at the outdoor Wisconsin Olympic Ice Rink, could be seen at the Pettit training in advance of the 1998 Winter Olympics.
+At the 1998 Games in Nagano, Japan, Witty won a silver and a bronze medal.

-The 2002 Winter Olympics turned stateside with Salt Lake City, Utah serving as host.
+The 2002 Winter Olympics were hosted in Salt Lake City, Utah.
 These Games proved to be monumental for U.S. Speedskating athletes, with a record medal haul.
 U.S. speed skaters took home 11 medals, making the sport the winningest of the 2002 Games.
-Chris Witty won a gold medal and was joined by Verona, Wisconsin's Casey FitzRandolph, Derek Parra and Apolo Anton Ohno as gold medal winners.
-Joey Cheek; Brookfield, Wisconsin's, Kip Carpenter; Jennifer Rodriquez and Rusty Smith also won medals for the U.S., much to the delight of the home crowd.
+Chris Witty won a gold medal and was joined by Verona, Wisconsin’s Casey FitzRandolph, Derek Parra and Apolo Anton Ohno as gold medal winners.
+Joey Cheek; Brookfield, Wisconsin’s, Kip Carpenter; Jennifer Rodriquez and Rusty Smith also won medals for the U.S., much to the delight of the home crowd.

 The 2006 Winter Olympics in Torino, Italy saw the state of Wisconsin well-represented once again.
-2006 marked the last Olympics for Casey FitzRandolph and Chris Witty and saw return trips for Eli Ochowicz (from Waukesha, Wisconsin) and Kip Carpenter (from Brookfield, Wisconsin.).
-Tucker Fredricks of Janesville, Wisconsin made his first Olympic team along with Ryan Leveille, a skater from Georgia who now calls the Pettit Center and Milwaukee home.
+2006 marked the last Olympics for Casey FitzRandolph and Chris Witty and saw return trips for Eli Ochowicz (from Waukesha, Wisconsin) and Kip Carpenter.
+Tucker Fredricks of Janesville, Wisconsin made his first Olympic team.

-The skater making the biggest splash in Italy might have been Shani Davis.
+Most noteworthy was Shani Davis.
 Davis became the first African-American ever to win an individual Olympic medal and was Olympic champion in the 1000 meters.
-Davis, who also took home a silver medal in the 1500 meters, would later spend his summer months close to his home of Chicago, Illinois, training at the Pettit Center on both short track and long track skating.
+Davis, who also took home a silver medal in the 1500 meters, spent extensive training at the Pettit Center on both short track and long track skating.

-The 2010 Winter Olympic Games saw a record number of medals won by the U.S. delegation with help from a few speed skaters who added to that total.
-Starting off the medal frenzy was Hales Corners, Wisconsin native Alyson Dudek.
-Dudek, a first-time Olympian, won a bronze medal as part of the ladies short track relay team.
-Also on the short track side, J.R Celski won an individual bronze medal along with Katherine Reutter who set an Olympic record in the 1000 meters along her way to a silver medal in the 1000.
-Apolo Anton became the most decorated U.S. Winter Olympian ever after totaling eight (8) medals for his career after the mens short track relay team team took home bronze.
+The 2010 Winter Olympic Games saw a record number of overall medals won by the U.S. delegation with help from a core group of speed skaters.
+Hales Corners, Wisconsin native Alyson Dudek, a first-time Olympian, won a bronze medal as part of the ladies’ short track relay team.
+Also on the short track, J.R Celski won an individual bronze medal along with Katherine Reutter who set an Olympic record in the 1000 meters on her way to a silver medal in the 1000m.
+Apolo Anton became the most decorated U.S. Winter Olympian ever, earning his eighth (8) medal in his career, a bronze, in the men’s short track relay.

-On the long track side, Chad Hedrick, Trevor Marsicano, Jonathan Kuck and Brian Hansen won a silver medal in the mens team pursuit after upsetting the Netherlands in the semifinal round.
-Hedrick tied Eric Heiden with five (5) career Winter Olympic long track medals by also taking home bronze in the 1000 meters.
+On the long track Oval, Chad Hedrick, Trevor Marsicano, Jonathan Kuck and Brian Hansen teamed to win a silver medal in the men’s team pursuit after upsetting the favored Netherlands in the semifinal round.
+Hedrick tied Eric Heiden with five (5) career Winter Olympic long track medals by earning the bronze in the 1000 meters.

 Shani Davis became the 1st skater ever to win consecutive gold medals in the 1000 meters and also added a second silver medal in the 1500 meters.
-Of the 18 skaters on the U.S.Winter Olympic long track team, seven (7) of those skaters train at the Pettit Center and call Milwaukee home, including Davis, Hansen, Kuck, Marsicano, Mitch Whitmore, Jilleane Rookarrd and Nancy Swider-Peltz, Jr.
+Of the 18 skaters on the U.S.Winter Olympic long track team, seven (7) of those skaters base their training at the Pettit Center, including Davis, Hansen, Kuck, Marsicano, Mitch Whitmore, Jilleane Rookard and Nancy Swider-Peltz, Jr.